-What you must pay when you get Services that are covered for you these services Out-of-Network: SET is covered for members who have symptomatic peripheral artery \$25 copayment disease (PAD).
-Specialist's Office Outpatient Hospital Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Out-of-network coverage is only available for services received within the plan's service area (See Chapter 1, Section 2.2 for service area for this plan).
+What you must pay when you get Services that are covered for you these services \$15 copayment SET is covered for members who have symptomatic peripheral artery Specialist's Office disease (PAD).
+Outpatient Hospital Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Prior authorization requirements may apply.
+Transportation In-Network: \$0 copayment You are covered for 26 one-way, non-emergency trips to plan-approved locations within the plan service area per calendar year.